GitLeeRepo/MongoDBNotes/MongoDbNotes.md

 { "_id" : ObjectId("59c5c6c67a1ad007f9143d09"), "first_name" : "John", "last_name" : "Doe" }
 ```

-Note that a unique identifier was generated for our inserted record
+Note that a unique identifier was generated for our inserted document

 For a nicer format add ".pretty()" to find()